-- 15.4.21 On balance, this policy scores Green.
-This policy has the potential to contribute significantly to a range of objectives, both at the local and wider level.
-Policy 36: Water Quality and Protection - 15.4.22 On balance, this policy scores Green.
-This policy has the potential to contribute significantly to a range of objectives.
+16.4.21 This policy scores Green.
+This policy would potentially contribute significantly to a range of objectives, both at the local and wider level.

+Policy 36: Water Quality and Protection

+16.4.22 This policy scores Green.
+This policy would potentially contribute significantly to a range of objectives.